Blank01442/Flow/docs/modules.md

-# Modules and Imports
+# Modules

-Modules in Flow allow you to organize your code into separate files and reuse functionality across different programs.
-This document explains how to create and use modules in Flow.
+Flow is working on implementing a module system to allow you to organize your code into separate files and reuse functionality across different programs.
+This document explains the planned approach for modules in Flow.

 ## What are Modules?